yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 1. Navigate to the Services view and select the external endpoint for the web service.
 Add /stats.html to the URL to browse to the stats page of the web application.

-1. Navigate to the API deployment and scale it to 4 pods
+2. Navigate to the API deployment and scale it to 4 pods.

-1. Navigate to the API Replica Set view and note that two pods cannot deploy
+3. Navigate to the API Replica Set view and note that two pods cannot deploy.

-1. Return to the browser tab with the web application stats page loaded.
+4. Return to the browser tab with the web application stats page loaded.
 Refresh the page over and over.
 You will not see any errors, but you will see the API hostName change between the two API pod instances periodically.

-1. Return to the API Replica Set view and note that as you refresh the page, the hostName from the stats page switches between the pod names for the API pods that are running
+5. Return to the API Replica Set view and note that as you refresh the page, the hostName from the stats page switches between the pod names for the API pods that are running.

-1. Note the remaining pods are still pending, since there are not enough port resources available to launch another instance.
+6. Note the remaining pods are still pending, since there are not enough port resources available to launch another instance.
 Make some room by deleting a running pod instance.

-1. Note that a new pod instance is deployed, and since the desired state is four pods, another pending instance is created
+7. Note that a new pod instance is deployed, and since the desired state is four pods, another pending instance is created.

-1. Scale the API deployment down to 1 pod.
+8. Scale the API deployment down to 1 pod.
 As it scales down, return to the web application stats page and refresh, noting that only one API hostName and taskId displays.
 Kubernetes has already stopped sending requests to the pods that are scaling down.

-1. Navigate to the Workloads view and note that eventually, there is only one API pod deployed
+9. Navigate to the Workloads view and note that eventually, there is only one API pod deployed.

 ## Exercise 4: Setup load balancing and service discovery